dhs-shine/trepo/README.md

 http://download.tizen.org/snapshots/tizen/unified/latest/builddata/manifest/ provides you repo manifest xmls on website, but if you want to clone source codes with git-repo tools and that manifest then the xml file has to be located in git repository. ('repo init' requires git uri with -u option.)

 This wrapper will generate temporary git automatically and update manifest.xml.
-You just need to pass a few arguments (tizen snapshot version, regex for filtering projects, etc) then trepo tool initialze proper repo workspace.
+You just need to pass a few arguments (tizen snapshot version, regex for filtering projects, etc) then trepo tool initialize proper repo workspace.

 # How to build and install